Skip to main content

 Rocket CVE-2024-23296 17.1 to 17.4 RTKit memory corruption

 Two of these chains, Photon and Gallium, exploit vulnerabilities previously used as zero-days in Operation Triangulation, the sophisticated iOS espionage campaign documented by Kaspersky in 2023.
-Their reuse in a financially motivated criminal campaign is a direct illustration of how nation-state offensive tools move into the broader threat ecosystem once the underlying CVEs become public knowledge.
+Their reuse in a financially motivated criminal campaign directly illustrates how nation-state offensive tools move into the broader threat ecosystem once the underlying CVEs become public knowledge.
+For example, after these CVEs were disclosed, criminal groups quickly adopted them to target everyday users for profit, turning advanced espionage tools into mass-market malware.
 On March 5, 2026, CISA added CVE-2021-30952, CVE-2023-41974, and CVE-2023-43000 to its Known Exploited Vulnerabilities catalog with a remediation deadline of March 26, 2026 for federal agencies.
+This highlights the urgency of patching these vulnerabilities to prevent exploitation and protect critical infrastructure.

 The model architecture